Comparing Brookfield (NYSE:BN) & WeWork (NYSE:WE)

-WeWork (NYSE:WE – Get Rating) and Brookfield (NYSE:BN – Get Rating) are both business services companies, but which is the superior business?
-We will compare the two companies based on the strength of their dividends, analyst recommendations, institutional ownership, risk, profitability, earnings and valuation.
+Brookfield (NYSE:BN – Get Rating) and WeWork (NYSE:WE – Get Rating) are both finance companies, but which is the better investment?
+We will compare the two companies based on the strength of their institutional ownership, analyst recommendations, valuation, profitability, risk, dividends and earnings.

 Insider and Institutional Ownership

-81.6% of WeWork shares are owned by institutional investors.
-Comparatively, 60.9% of Brookfield shares are owned by institutional investors.
-5.8% of WeWork shares are owned by company insiders.
-Comparatively, 11.0% of Brookfield shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+60.9% of Brookfield shares are owned by institutional investors.
+Comparatively, 81.6% of WeWork shares are owned by institutional investors.
+11.0% of Brookfield shares are owned by insiders.
+Comparatively, 5.8% of WeWork shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This table compares WeWork and Brookfield’s revenue, earnings per share and valuation.

 Profitability